zooniverse/tove/docs/arch/adr-02.md

 * Rails internal credential storage solution
 * Kubernetes mounted dotenv volume

-## Pros and Cons of the Options <!-- optional -->

 ### Option 1: Kubernetes encoded env variables

 A list of environment variables are base64-encoded and piped into a k8s secret.
 Loaded by being added individually to the templates.

 Pros:
 * Our current standard (Caesar, PRNAPI)--or as close to one as we have.
-* Each var exists in template, so the contents are
+* Each var exists in template, so the contents are clearly defined.

 Cons:
 * Whole base64 encoding thing makes reading/editing credentials a chore